 The evening before we left, there were a few drinks consumed by everyone.
 Eventually, two of us decided we wanted tacos and we were determined to find them.
 Find them we did in a local bar on the waterfront.
 I felt like the center of attention walking through there with my pasty skin, still untouched by the golden rays of the sun.
 It was still early in my trip, I couldn’t help it.
 These were the best tacos ever and totally worth the stares.
 I even liked the pork tacos and I don’t like pork that much.
 They were that good.

 After that, we got locked out of our hostel.
 This happened around 2:30 AM and we didn’t want to wake up every person in there, but we also didn’t want to sleep in the street.
 We were finally let in for our whopping hour of sleep.
-I was the first to wake up and ended up waking up the other two that were going from my hostel.
+Before I knew it, my alarm was going off and I was the first to wake up and ended up waking up the other two that were going from my hostel.

 Have you ever walked into a hostel dorm room to wake someone up hoping you weren’t waking up a complete stranger?
 I have.
 It’s weird.
 Thankfully, it was the right person and I maybe only woke up a couple others as collateral damage.
 Sorry guys!